Younes-Charfaoui/Daily-Coding-Problem/README.md

 # Daily Coding Problems

-A repository that hold Interview Coding problems given by the Famous [Website](https://www.dailycodingproblem.com/), the problems are given by the top technologie leaders company such as Google, Mircrosoft ...etc, some problem do have solutions, and other don't have due to time, you can create a solution and make a pull request.
+A repository that holds interview coding problems given by the famous [Daily Coding Problem website](https://www.dailycodingproblem.com/).
+The problems are given by lead technology companies such as Google, Microsoft ...etc.
+Some problems do have solutions and others don't due to lack of time but you can code your own solution and make a pull request.

 ![ImageHeader](https://github.com/Younes-Charfaoui/Daily-Coding-Problem/blob/master/header_image.jpg)